KolyaHarutyunyan/SudokuUI/README.md

 -   Pencil-marking notation (little numbers in cells)
     -   Clear all pencil marks via a button
 -   Input Validation
-    -   For Obvious Mistakes (same number in a row / column)
+    -   For Obvious Mistakes (same number in a row / column / 3x3 block)
     -   For All Mistakes (using the puzzle's solution.)
 -   Accessibility
     -   Input into Sudoku Grid using only a keyboard